 Feeling overwhelmed often leads us to quit, give up, or procrastinate on our goals.
 Running actually does get easier, but it takes a little bit of time and effort to get there.
 Research different running plans, or create a schedule for yourself.
 Print out your running schedule and stick it to the fridge so you can see it every day.

 Knowing what is directly up ahead makes longer runs feel more manageable, as we can see the steps we’ll need to take to get there.
-Building running stamina doesn’t happen overnight, so give it time, follow a plan, and watch as your running endurance begins to improve.
+Learning how to improve running stamina doesn’t happen overnight, so give it time, follow a plan, and watch as your running endurance begins to improve.

 5. Focus on speed only once per week.

-One of the biggest pitfalls of running motivation is that it often leaves us wanting to do too much, too soon.
+One of the biggest dangers of that initial surge in running motivation is that it often leaves us wanting to do too much, too soon.
 As a beginner runner, it’s easy to feel like you want to get faster and run farther right away.
 As you begin to focus on increasing your running endurance, remember that running longer is your goal.